BlaqueDevs/se-assignment-day-5-technical-writing-and-review-IamRBMorgan/README.md

   - List key features in bullet points for easy scanning.
   - Highlight the main benefits or problems it solves.
   - Use simple language and avoid unnecessary details.

-Highlight the main benefits or problems it solves.

-Use simple language and avoid unnecessary details.